Thursday, December 10th 2020

-Once a tenancy agreement is signed, the holding deposit will be applied as a credit against your first month’s rent, due on signature of the tenancy agreement.
+Once a tenancy agreement is signed, the holding deposit will be applied against your first month’s rent under the tenancy agreement.

 Getting the landlord to accept you as tenant(s)

-- We will take up references and credit checks based on the above documentation that you have supplied to us.
-These references may be passed to the landlord so that it can make a decision on whether to grant you a tenancy and under what payment terms.
+We will take up references and credit checks based on the above documentation that you have supplied to us.
+These references may be passed to the landlord so that a decision can be made on whether to grant you a tenancy and under what payment terms.
 You consent to these references being taken.
-If adequate references cannot be obtained from your referees within 5 working days of receipt of the above documentation, Rentify may start to remarket the property and your holding deposit may be forfeited.
+If adequate references cannot be obtained from your referees within 2 working days of receipt of the above documentation, Rentify may start to remarket the property and your holding deposit may be forfeited.

-- The costs of any damage to the Property, its fixtures and fittings and/or for missing items, subject to an apportionment or allowance for fair wear and tear, the age and condition of each item at the commencement of the tenancy, insured risks and repairs that are the responsibility of the Landlord.
+- for the costs of any damage to the property, its fixtures and fittings and/or for missing items, subject to an apportionment or allowance for fair wear and tear, the age and condition of each item at the commencement of the tenancy, insured risks and repairs that are the responsibility of the landlord.

-- The reasonable costs incurred by the Landlord (or by Rentify on the Landlord’s behalf) as a result of a breach of the Tenant’s obligations under the tenancy agreement (including, without limitation, costs relating to the cleaning of the Property and/or its fixtures and fittings) and/or restoring it to the condition required under the tenancy agreement.
+- for the reasonable costs incurred by the Landlord (or by Rentify on the landlord’s behalf) as a result of a breach of the Tenant’s obligations under the tenancy agreement (including, without limitation, costs relating to the cleaning of the Property and/or its fixtures and fittings) and/or restoring it to the condition required under the tenancy agreement.

-- for payment by the landlord (or by Rentify on the Landlord’s behalf) of any unpaid accounts for utilities, environmental services or other similar services or council tax applicable in respect of the Property for which the Tenant is liable.
+- for payment by the landlord (or by Rentify on the landlord’s behalf) of any unpaid accounts for utilities, environmental services or other similar services or council tax applicable in respect of the property for which the Tenant is liable.

-- Any rent or other money due or payable by the Tenant under the tenancy agreement of which the Tenant has been made aware and which remains unpaid after the end of the tenancy.
+- for any rent or other money due or payable by the Tenant under the tenancy agreement of which the Tenant has been made aware and which remains unpaid after the end of the tenancy.